 Each CA will ensure that each of its subscribers is identifiable by a unique name.
 Each X.500 name assigned to a subscriber by a CA (i.e., in that CA's namespace) will identify that subscriber uniquely.
-When other name forms are used, they too will be allocated such that each name identifies only one subscriber of that CA. Name uniqueness is not violated when multiple certificates are issued to the same entity.
+Name uniqueness is not violated when multiple certificates are issued to the same entity.
 For certificates that assert organization names, the name shall be uniquely associated with a specific Authorized Organizational Representative (AOR).